How is an MRI used to detect brain tumors?

 Your healthcare provider will look for any such irregularities, taking note of their size, shape, and location.
 They will also examine the MRI images to assess whether the tumor is affecting other structures within the brain.

-Contrast-enhanced MRI scans are especially useful because they can help distinguish tumor tissue from surrounding healthy tissue, making it easier to identify and characterize potential brain tumors.
+Contrast-enhanced MRI scans are beneficial because they can help distinguish tumor tissue from surrounding healthy tissue, making it easier to identify and characterize potential brain tumors.

 The need for additional tests or consultations largely depends on your MRI results.
 If your doctor suspects a possible brain tumor, they may recommend further diagnostic tests to gather more information.